coinjinja/coinview-js-sdk/README.md

 ### Initialize

-To use coinview SDK, an `APP ID` is required, you can find or create your App [TODO].
-Then, use `.init` to initialize coinview SDK:
+To use the CoinView SDK, an `APP ID` is required, you can find or create your App [TODO].
+Then, use `.init` to initialize the CoinView SDK:

 ```js
 coinview.init(YOUR_APP_ID)